-Answer-Conley came to my cell surrounded by detectives who had put themselves on record as being antagonistic to me.
-They were not hunting the truth; they, were trying to fasten the crime on me.
-No matter what I would have done, if I consented to the interview, they would have used it against me.
+Question 12-Why did you refuse to see Jim Conley before the trial when he offered to face you?
+Answer-Conley came to my cell surrounded by detectives, who had put themselves on record as being antagonistic to me.
+They were not hunting the truth; they were trying to fasten the crime on me.
+No matter what I would have done, if I consented to the interview they would have used it against me.
 At the trial the negro never looked at me once, though my eyes were glued on him the whole time.
-Question 13-When you made your statement before the police, didn't you tail to mention the visit of Lemmle Quinn's I'lso, why?

-Answer-To the police I did fail to mention Lemmic Quinn's visit.
-It slipped my mind, though it was a circumstance favorable to me.
-But his statement, and my own, that he called and saw me in my office that day, has never been questioned.
-As soon as when the fait of his statement, and my own, that he called and saw me in my office that day, has never been questioned.
-As soon as Quinn mentioned to me the fact of his visit to me the day of the murder, it refreshed my memory, and f at once remembered it.
+Question 13-When you made your statement before the police didn't you fail to mention the visit of Lemmie Quinn?
+If so, why?
+Answer-To the police I did fail to mention Lemmie Quinn's visit, as it slipped my mind, though it was a circumstance favorable to me.
+But his statement and my own, that he called and saw me in my office that day, has never been questioned.
+As soon as Quinn mentioned to me the fact of his visit to me the day of the murder it refreshed my memory, and I at once remembered it.

 Question 14-Did you ask him not to say anything about his visit until you had consulted your lawyers?
 If so, why?

-Answer-No. I told him to tell the truth.
-Not knowing exactly what the police were claiming (at that time), and not being a lawyer, I did not know what value Quinn's visit could have as evidence, and I told Quinn I would report the fact to my lawyers.
+Answer-No, I told him to tell the truth.
+Not knowing exactly what the police were claiming, (at that time,) and not being a lawyer, I did not know what value Quinn's visit could have as evidence, and I told Quinn I would report the fact to my lawyers.